Zions Bancorporation (ZION)

 Since the company recorded losses on certain securities, it generated more net interest income than revenue during the last five years, meaning Zions Bancorporation lives and dies by its lending activities because non-interest income barely moves the needle.

-Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.Our experience and research show the market cares primarily about a bank’s net interest income growth as non-interest income is considered a lower-quality and non-recurring revenue source.
+Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.Markets consistently prioritize net interest income growth over fee-based revenue, recognizing its superior quality and recurring nature compared to the more unpredictable non-interest income streams.

 6. Efficiency Ratio